You are currently viewing Audi, BMW or Mercedes? Choosing the Most Reliable Car Brand

 Many people think that German car brands don’t have reliable cars and simply mock German engineering claims, but that’s certainly not true.

-Over the years, all three brands have massively improved their reliability game and have produced many amazingly reliable vehicles like the BMW X3, the recent 8 Series Gran Coupe, the Mercedes-Benz CLA, or the Audi A4.
+Over the years, all three brands have massively improved their reliability game and have produced many amazingly reliable vehicles like the BMW X3, the recent 8 Series Gran Coupe, the Mercedes-Benz CLA, and the Audi A4.

 But considering the complex engineering demanding more maintenance, it’d be interesting to see which brand is the most reliable and needs less cost to maintain.
 With this in mind, BMW seems the most reliable and safer in the long run than both Mercedes and Audi.

-When we check studies and surveys from sites like Consumer Reports and J.D Power where we can defer scores of each brand for how safe they are and how rarely they break down.
-All three brands score great but Audi is slightly behind in terms of how often their cars need repairs.
+When we check studies and surveys from sites like Consumer Reports and J.D.
+Power, where we can defer scores of each brand for how safe they are and how rarely they break down.
+All three brands score great, but Audi is slightly behind in terms of how often their cars need repairs.
 They still make good, solid cars, but Mercedes and BMW cars tend to have fewer problems in the long run.

 Just remember – since these are luxury cars, fixing them costs more money.
 The parts are expensive because they’re high-quality, and you might need to take your car to special mechanics who know how to work on these brands.